openworm/openworm_docs/community.rst

 `Our blog <http://blog.openworm.org>`_ is hosted in Tumblr.

 Interesting in being a guest on our blog?
-We love hearing about what members are of the OpenWorm community are doing.
+We love hearing about what members of the OpenWorm community are doing.
 If you have something to share, contact us at info@openworm.org to discuss.

 Membership